electricimp/imp-central-impt/README.md

   impt webhook   Webhook manipulation commands.

 Options:
-  --help, -h  Displays a description of the command.
-Ignores any other options.
+  --version, -v  Displays the version of impt.                         [boolean] --help, -h     Displays a description of the command.                [boolean]
-                                                                       [boolean]
 ```

 ##### Example 2: List all the commands in one group #####